Can stress increase our sensitivity to pain?

 - Use your support network.
 Speak to the people close to you about your feelings and consult your boss too if you feel this would help.

 - Seek help with physical symptoms.
-Regular massage and acupuncture can help with side effects of stress, such as feelings of muscle tension.
+Regular massage, physiotherapy and acupuncture can help with side effects of stress, such as feelings of muscle tension.